pa55/pa55nyaps/README.md

 Yes, there is an [iOS version](https://github.com/pa55/pa55nyaps-ios) that runs on iPhones and iPads.
 There is an [Android version](https://github.com/pa55/pa55nyaps-android) under development.

+Q7. *I am lazy to run the executable JAR file.
+Is there a OS native version that I can double-click and run?*

+Yes, there is a [Mac OS X version](https://github.com/pa55/pa55nyaps/releases/tag/release-v1.1.0-dmg).

 ##Further information

 For further information, including description of the algorithm and how to contribute to this repository, please refer to the [wiki pages](https://github.com/pa55/pa55nyaps/wiki) of this repository.